 1. Income From Commissions

 Real estate agents normally generate their income from selling the property and also from all the commissions associated with every closed deal.
-It is important for real estate professionals to properly check, track, monitor all the incoming sources of cash.
+It is important for real estate professionals to check properly and track and monitor all the incoming sources of cash.

 2. Association Fees and Expenses

 Sometimes real estate agents have to share some of their owned commission (as a percentage) with a firm or brokerage.
 This amount is basically called an expense.
-Moreover, real estate agents also pay the membership fee to different associations and other organizations which are also counted as deductions.
+Moreover, real estate agents also pay the membership fee to different associations and other organizations, which are counted as deductions.